Help us match you with local pros in your area

 Ductwork Cleaning | $371-$927 |

-Always get estimates for HVAC service in writing before committing to a provider.
-An itemized quote should cover both labor and materials.
-Make sure you review all terms before signing a contract.
+Always get HVAC quotes in writing before work begins.
+A thorough quote will cover costs for both labor and materials.
+Confirm that you understand all terms before signing the contract.

 Normally, you should have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps get your system ready for the summer and winter, when it probably sees the most use.
+This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.

-For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Corinth, you may be able to make do with a furnace on the lower end of this range.

 For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with between 2.5 and 5 tons of capacity.
 In Corinth, you'll likely look for something on the higher end of this range.
 In general, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.